deepset-ai/haystack/proposals/text/5289-recency-reranker.md

 # Detailed design

 The reranker has already been implemented by Timo here: https://github.com/deepset-ai/deepset-cloud-custom-nodes/blob/main/deepset_cloud_custom_nodes/rankers/recentness_reranker.py & PR was reviewed at the time by Seb and Florian: https://github.com/deepset-ai/deepset-cloud-custom-nodes/pull/54.

-Additionally, you can see the code in the same PR as this proposal.
+Additionally, you can see the code for this proposal here: https://github.com/deepset-ai/haystack/pull/5301/files.
 It is the same code as above, just with small naming changes (e.g. "rff" method got changed to "reciprocal_rank_fusion" to match the existing naming used Haystack's JoinDocuments node)

 As a general description, the reranker works by sorting the documents based on date and modifying the relevance score calculation slightly to include recency-based weight.